EAEA Grundtvig Award 2019

-The theme for 2018 EAEA Grundtvig Award is cooperation and partnerships.
-The call has been closed.
-The winners will be announced at the award ceremony on June 27th 2018 in Tallinn.
+The theme for 2019 EAEA Grundtvig Award is Life skills.
+The call is now open.
+The winners will be announced at the award ceremony in EAEA General Assembly in Copenhagen.

 What is the EAEA Grundtvig Award?